kevin-fang/ml-tutorials/KNearestNeighbors/README.md

 print accuracy_score(y_test, y_pred)
 ```
 This tells the classifier to predict an output based on the test input. `accuracy_score(true_data, test_data)` will give you the ratio of correct versus incorrect data.

+You should get an accuracy of around 90%.
+Once you do, go [here](https://kevin-fang.github.io/ml-tutorials/ScrappyKNN/) to implement KNearestNeighbors yourself!